Scientific: Asparagus densiflorus cultivars.

 Propagation: Seed or division of clumps.

-Disease and pests: Root rot if soil poorly drained.
+Disease and pests: Root rot if soil poorly drained and chronically wet.
 Be careful to not allow intrusion of Bermuda grass.
+Also, if grown in Phoenix in proximity to South Mountain Park beware of the javelina.
+These midnight marauders love to eat asparagus fern stems.

-Additional comments: Several locally popular named cultivars of A. densiflorus include:
+Several locally popular named cultivars of Asparagus densiflorus include: